 The Advanced Search page is used to produce a list of all bugs fitting exact criteria.
-You can play with it on Mozilla's Bugzilla (BMO) test server.

 Advanced Search has controls for selecting different possible values for all of the fields in a bug, as described above.
 For some fields, multiple values can be selected.
 In those cases, Bugzilla returns bugs where the content of the field matches any one of the selected values.
 If none is selected, then the field can take any value.